lesterw53679/mygitHubActions/readme-lester.txt

     git add .
     git commit -m "added some files and modified others"

+7. Push to gitHub
     git push -u origin main    // this will push all the changes to gitHub, do another commit if you wish

+7. Install the GitHub actions extension for VSCode (this will make it easier to do work with actions from VSCode)

 ,